-The following documents need to be submitted to apply for admission:
+The following documents need to be submitted to complete the application process:

 - An Official High School Transcript or GED Scores (if applicable)